 The policy cycle has thus been cast as steps that display the sequential flow depicted by Jones's approach to public policy:

 Agenda setting: Problems are defined and issues are raised.
 Gatekeepers filter out those which well be given attention by either the executive or the legislative branches.

 Formulation: Analysis and politics determines how the agenda item is translated into an authoritative decision: a law, rule or regulation, administrative order, or resolution.
 There are two steps in policy formulation:

-Alternative policy proposals are put forth, claiming rationality and technical analysis within the process.
+Alternative policy proposals are put forth, claiming to inject rationality and technical analysis within the process.
 Policy analysts bring these alternatives to the attention of political decision makers with their recommendations.

 The policy prescription is chosen among the alternatives, including the no-action option.
 This is usually accomplished by building the support of a majority.
 What is produced here is a binding decision or series of decisions by elected or appointed officials who are not necessarily experts but who are presumably accountable to the public.

 Budgeting: Financial resources must be brought to bear within an ongoing annual stream of budget cycles.
 Budget decisions are generally made with partial information and by changes from year to year which are only slightly different from the year before, a process called incrementalism.
 In recent years, budget constraints have significantly elevated budget considerations in importance within the policy cycle.
 Budget items are highly competitive but essential for policy delivery.

 Evaluation: The impacts of the policy may be assessed.
 If goals exist, the effectiveness of the policy and its components can be determined.
 Side-effects must also be discovered and reckoned.
 The output of evaluation may be no change, minor modification, overhaul, or even (but rarely) termination.
 The feedback provided by evaluation is injected back into the agenda-setting stage, thus closing the loop of the cycle.